MitchForest/snapbet/.pm/project-tracker.md

-# SnapFade - Project Tracker
+# SnapBet - Project Tracker

 ## Overview
 This document tracks high-level progress across all epics, maintains key architectural decisions, and serves as persistent memory for the project.